 A Nation Is Born

 The French Revolution at the end of the 18th century and the rise of Napoleon awakened hopes in Italy of independent nationhood.
-Since the glory days of the Renaissance, Italy's divided mini-states had gradually lost power and status on the European stage.
-By the late 18th century, the peninsula was little more than a tired, backward playground for the big powers and a Grand Tour hot spot for the romantically inclined.
+Since the glory days of the Renaissance, Italy's divided ministates had gradually lost power and status on the European stage.
+By the late 18th century, the peninsula was little more than a tired, backward playground for the big powers and a Grand Tour hotspot for wealthy toffs of a romantic bent.

 Napoleon marched into Italy on several occasions, finishing off the Venetian republic in 1797 (ending 1000 years of Venetian independence) and creating the so-called Kingdom of Italy in 1805.
 That kingdom was in no way independent, but the Napoleonic earthquake spurred many Italians to believe that a single Italian state could be created after the emperor's demise.
 But it was not to be so easy.
 The reactionary Congress of Vienna restored all the foreign rulers to their places in Italy.